YigitCanAyaz/AspNetLibraries/README.md

 # AspNetLibraries

-This project written in .NET 6.
+This project is written in .NET 6.